reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/index.md

 ## About us

-*Reggaeton Punks Stars* NFT project was born with the aim of turning reggaeton musicians, vocalists, producers, dancers, fans and overall reggaeton lovers of the globe a big Community where we can share our ideas, creations and hangout together enjoying reggaeton.
+*Reggaeton Punks Stars* NFT project was born with the aim of turning reggaeton listeners, musicians, vocalists, producers, dancers, and reggaeton lovers of the globe overall a big NFT community in the Metaverse where we can share our ideas, creations and hangout together enjoying reggaeton.
 Inspired in the famous [CryptoPunks](https://en.wikipedia.org/wiki/CryptoPunks) collection (recently raking in over $100 million in sales volume), our designers from JEVART Studios work hard to turn your favorite Reggaeton Stars into Reggaeton Punks Stars!

 Some of our Reggaeton Punks Stars are already perreando in [OpenSea](https://opensea.io/collection/reggaetonpunkstars).
 The rest of them will be launched following a weekly basis: